25 Mind-blowing Ideas For An Agricultural Entrepreneur Like You

 - Louis Larson started his dairy agri-business with just a calf but now owns 12,500 milk cows.
 Very humble beginnings, ain’t they?

 Granted, the path to success for these and other successful agripreneurs hasn’t been a fairytale.
 It requires grit, determination and hard work but thinks of it, what business doesn’t?

 For those of you who don’t fancy getting your hands dirty and producing from scratch, your little capital could also be useful for marketing, distributing or processing Agricultural produce as well.
 The low cost of start-up and operation means a greater profit margin, doesn’t it?😉

-Start now, start small, start with what you have.
+Start now, start small, and start with what you have.
 With these qualities, your agri-business is bound to be a success.